Time to relax: Three tips to balance stress and recovery

 By improving health and wellbeing at work, you’re helping to create a more motivated, engaged and high performing workforce – resulting in greater organisational success.

-How does employee wellbeing impact productivity?
-Here we explore how you can increase employee performance and productivity through creating a culture of health and wellbeing
+We explore how you can increase employee performance and productivity through creating a culture of health and wellbeing.

 What is a sedentary lifestyle and how can we overcome inactivity in the workplace?
 We outline 6 top tips to be more active at work.

-World Sleep Day, organised by the World Sleep Society, is here again to celebrate sleep and highlight key issues relating to it, such as medicine, education, social aspects and driving.
+World Sleep Day celebrates sleep and highlight key issues relating to it, such as medicine, education, socialising and driving.

 Returning to work after the Christmas break is always tough, but we’re taking it on with a few ‘little pockets of positivity’ to get you through to February.